 The rules governing these operations include provisions for separation from RPT flights, as specified in CASRs 137.155 and 137.160.

 Balloons – Aerodromes at which hot air balloons operate are marked on charts with the balloon symbol.
 Balloons, cannot of course, fly a circuit.
 Powered aircraft must give way to balloons.

-Balloon pilots can operate only in the vicinity of a certified or registered aerodrome if they have completed the Australian Balloon Federation’s airfield operations check.
+Balloon pilots can operate only in the vicinity of a certified aerodrome if they have completed the Australian Balloon Federation’s airfield operations check.
 They must broadcast their position and intentions on the CTAF.